 Getting Sherlocky in Meiringen

-Mario happens to be a huge Sherlock Holmes fan, and he had one special request for our time in Zug: to visit Reichenbach Falls, where Sherlock Holmes and his greatest nemesis, Moriarty, fought to the death. (…Or did they?)
+I had one special request for my time in Zug: to visit Reichenbach Falls, where Sherlock Holmes and his greatest nemesis, Moriarty, fought to the death. (…Or did they?)

 Reichenbach Falls, in the town of Meiringen, was an easy journey from Zug: 25 minutes to Lucerne, then an hourlong train to Meiringen.

-In Meiringen, we found a tiny, pretty town all too thrilled to be associated with Sherlock.
-First we visited the Sherlock Holmes Museum, which has a painstakingly created replica of Sherlock and Watson’s living room.
+In Meiringen, I found a tiny, pretty town all too thrilled to be associated with Sherlock.
+First I visited the Sherlock Holmes Museum, which has a painstakingly created replica of Sherlock and Watson’s living room.

 No literary detail is overlooked here — every single prop is part of a story.
 Including those knives on the wall.